pennhanlee/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores the library data.
+* stores a `WordBank` that contains instances of words in Library.
 * exposes an unmodifiable `ObservableList<Book>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.